Emergency Dental Care In Jacksonville, Florida

 - Jaw Pain

-The following are some tips on how to handle a dental emergency until you get to our Plano office:
+How to handle a dental emergency until you get to our Jacksonville office:

 Tooth knocked out – Call us immediately!
 Locate the tooth and pick it up by the top, not touching the roots.
 If dirty, rinse it with water, don’t remove any fragments of tissue, and do not scrub it.
 Insert it in the socket if possible and hold it there.
 If it can’t be inserted in the socket, put it in some milk and get to the dentist.
 If milk isn’t available, a saline solution like the kind used for contact lenses will work.